claudineisbezerra/natour/readme.md

       30/08/2022: confirm user email.
       06/09/2022: keep users logged in with refresh tokens.
       09/09/2022: two-factor authentication.
-- [ ] Implement a sign up form, similar to the login form;
+- [x] 09/09/2022: Implement a sign up form, similar to the login form;
+- [x] 09/09/2022: Create verification endpoint to activate account;
 - [ ] On the tour detail page, if a user has taken a tour, allow them add a review directly on the website.
       Implement a form for this;
 - [ ] Hide the entire booking section on the tour detail page if current user has already booked the tour